mongodb-developer/relational-migrator-lab/README.md

 This is the Relational Migrator Lab used during Developer Days that covers using the Relational Migrator to import a PostgreSQL Database into MongoDB.

-You can access the online version on the Search Lab [here](https://mongodb-developer.github.io/relational-migrator-lab/)
+You can access the online version on the Relational Migrator Lab [here](https://mongodb-developer.github.io/relational-migrator-lab/)

 ## Contributing